Frozen Crown

-Frozen Crown is an Italian power metal band formed 2017 in Milan, Lombardy.
+Frozen Crown is an Italian power metal band formed in 2017 in Milan, Lombardy.

 History

-In 2018, their debut album, The Fallen King, garnered considerable media exposure.
-Four tracks from the album were also released as singles, notably Kings, which has around four million views on YouTube.
-The band's second album, Crowned In Frost, was released in 2019.
-In the following year three of the album's tracks were made into videos, with Neverending at over seven million views on YouTube.
+In 2018, they released their debut album The Fallen King Four tracks from the album were also released as singles.
+The band's second album, Crowned in Frost, was released in 2019.

 In April 2019, Frozen Crown played ten European venues together with Israeli metal act Desert and fellow Italian act Elvenking, while in the following summer they appeared at Metalfest Czech Republic and Sabaton Open Air in Sweden.
 In February 2020, they toured 13 European cities in support of British metal group DragonForce.
 A summer tour in 2020 including venues in Spain had to be called off due to the COVID-19 pandemic.
 In November 2020, the band announced that their third album was officially in pre-production.